danmwallace/powershell_migration_toolkit/readme.md

 * Group memberships
 * Licensing

-## Step 2: Complete the Cutover & Domain move
+## Step 2: Complete the Cutover & Move the Domain

 Assuming you are doing a cutover migration in the evening, here is how this would work:
 1. Run `MigrateUsers.ps1 -UsersCSV Users.csv -TenantsCSV Tenants.CSV -Target Source -TargetDomain domain.com`